 Find resources below to GIVE, PRAY, LEARN and ADVOCATE for families affected by the coronavirus pandemic.

 The coronavirus pandemic is creating difficulties here at home, and we should all help others in our community where we can.
 In developing countries where many people are already facing hunger, the virus is a significant threat and will increase hunger rates.
 Just as grocery stores and expanded social safety nets are viewed as essential in Canada, our donor-funded food assistance programs are essential for families facing hunger where we work.
 If you are able, we encourage you to make a donation to support and sustain these programs.
 They are only possible with the support of compassionate people like you.

 Prayer is an action you can take no matter where you are.
 As people of faith, we have a clear call to love our neighbour and feed the hungry.
 While we gather in places of worship, or are together virtually from our homes, it might be hard to know what to think, or what to pray.
 Our team has put together this short worship resource to help you reflect on this with your congregation.
 We’ve also gathered a collection of prayers for families affected by the coronavirus.
-In your own prayers, please remember:

 The Government of Canada regularly updates its website with the most recent facts, figures and resources to support Canadians during this uncertain time.
 For countries already facing long-running crises, the coronavirus disease is a huge threat.
 Learn more about the potential effects on vulnerable communities around the world, including those living in refugee camps and for undernourished children.

 - What are the implications of COVID-19 on food assistance?

 - Risk of hunger pandemic as COVID-19 set to almost double acute hunger by end of 2020